etabdi/Psychic-Game/README.md

 # Psychic-Game

-Rndomly picks a letter, and the user has to guess which letter the app chose.
+Rndomly picks a letter and the user has to guess which letter the app chose.
 Guess what letter I'm thinking of----

 Wins: (# of times the user has guessed the letter correctly)